 14. Kids roam free and respectfully at a very young age

-The main reason I can think of why strangers approach and “school” children are the amounts of freedoms that children are given.
-As young as 6 years old, kids are allowed to ride the train on their own, walk to school by themselves, go to the store and run errands for mom and dad.
-Because they are allowed in public without supervision, the general public is in charge of that child’s wellbeing.
+The main reason I can think of why strangers discipline “school” children is a result of the amount of freedom that children are given in Germany.
+As young as 6 years old, kids are allowed to ride the train on their own, walk to school by themselves, go to the store, and run errands for mom and dad.
+Because they are allowed in public without supervision, the general public is in charge of that child’s well-being.
 It takes a village, after all.
 As a parent, Germans know that strangers will care for the child should they need help, and in return, parents help other children they see walking alone (or not alone, they don’t really care).

 15. Tax is included in the price

 Gone are the days of factoring in 14% sales tax on some items, but not on others.
 Or wondering what is the tax rate in this province/state.
 It is the law that all price tags show the final price of an item.
 Kids can now properly budget for their sweeties.

 What the cashiers lack in patience, they make up for in speed.
 Not only am I required to bring my own bag (plastic bags are for sale, but they aren’t cheap), and bag my own groceries, these people never let up.
 I could be drowning in a sea of vegetables and they will keep piling it on until there is no room left on the counter… then wait and stare as I frantically throw everything into my buggy so she can scan more items.
 And of course, they are done scanning well before I am done putting food away, so what do I do?